Trevo525/Fresh-Install-Windows-Setup-Guide/README.md

 - [Windows] + [I] > Update & Security > Check for Updates

-If your installation media was too far behind, updates can take a while.
+If your installation media was too far behind (If you used the 'Obtain Windows to install' section above it wont be.), updates can take a while.
 A good solution is to use [Windows Update Assistant](https://www.microsoft.com/en-us/software-download/windows10) to update your computer.
 After you do it this way do the method above to make sure there are no smaller updates that need to be added.

 ## Driver Updates